-\ See dates of VA OR and Clinic
+\ See dates of VA OR and Clinic - Drs.
+Linberg, Nguyen, Thuro Covering

 Study of anatomy is essential to oculoplastic and orbital surgery.
 Therefore, the Fellow should begin by reviewing anatomy.
 Suggested texts include Dutton's Atlas of Orbital Anatomy, Nerad's text of Oculoplastic Surgery, and Rootman's texts on Orbital Surgery and Orbital disease.
-Texts that are not available in the library can be obtained from Dr. Sivak or Dr. Nguyen for use during the rotation.
+Texts that are not available in the library can be obtained from Dr. Dr. Nguyen for use during the rotation.
 The Fellow will complete at least one cadaver dissection during training.
-IV.A.7.b)

 In addition to anatomy, the following areas must be studied.
 This list is meant only to be an outline.
 No list is exhaustive.
 You will encounter patients with rare disorders and may present on subjects that are not outlined here.
 As the months progress, the fellow's depth of knowledge is expected to increase.
-In addition to the references above, the ASOPRS Bibliography can be obtained at www.asoprs.org.
-It provides a list of important articles by subject.
-This will move to a comprehensive outline through the AAO website in the near future.
+In addition to the references above, the ASOPRS comprehensive outline of topics must be studied.
+This can be accessed through the AAO Web site or asoprseducation.org.
 Medical knowledge is also gained during the plastics academic sessions which include journal club and pathology slide review.
 You are expected to attend all lectures given by the oculoplastic faculty, Grand Rounds, and the Departmental CME courses which are held one to two times per year.
-In the first year you are expected to submit an abstract for presentation and to attend the Spring ASOPRS meeting.
+In the first year you are expected to submit an abstract for presentation to the Spring ASOPRS meeting.